Book II: The Scrolls of Lemuria

 Things happened quickly from there – relatively speaking.
 Within ten centuries more, I had added to the Mylar’s troubles — and gave Lyra a bunch more reasons to record her lamentations — when I created a species of flying blood sucking creatures by warping the genes of some of the little people I’d captured on my travels around the flat plane that was your world.
 I was a bit perhaps over aggressive in my genetic experiment here and looking back I have to admit that the result was a bit comical – I’d blended the genes of the mylars with some bats and a few canines and I ended up with a pitiful little reptilian-like dog that had scales all over its body and tiny spikes down its back, along with an amazingly effective pair of leathery wings that somehow allowed it to fly.

-In any case, when the Children of Mu started getting tormented by my Gupz, that pretty much sent those who were still living in the main lands over the edge – the few that were left “in the open” quickly followed the rest of their clan mates into the hidden wilds of the world and that’s about the last time Mylars been seen on Terra.
+When the Children of Mu started getting tormented by my Gupz, that pretty much sent those who were still living in the main lands over the edge – the few that were left “in the open” quickly followed the rest of their clan mates into the hidden wilds of the world.

 As for me, I didn’t need any tricks to bypass the Mylar’s barrier – as a god, I always had the ability to teleport wherever I wanted to, as did my lumenarc friends.
-We could have continued to torture Pan’s children if we’d wanted to, but Pan grew rather fond of his offspring and decided to protect them.
-It wasn’t worth the hassle of dealing with an angry Pan, so for the most part I left the Mylar’s to themselves.
+I could have continued to torture Pan’s children if we’d wanted to, but Pan grew rather fond of his offspring for a time and decided to protect them.
+It wasn’t worth the hassle of dealing with an angry Pan, so for the most part I left the Mylar’s to themselves until Pan (in typical god-like fashion) forgot about ‘his’ people.

 And so the era of The Children of Mu’s reign was completed.